DCC-UAB/Image_Captioning/README.md

     - visualizations.py: Includes visualization functions used in the notebooks

 ## Data
 The database used to train the model comes from this [Kaggle Dataset](https://www.kaggle.com/datasets/adityajn105/flickr8k), by Aditya Jain, which contains +8k images from the social network Flickr with 5 captions per image.
 The images represent diverse situations, from kids playing in a playground to landscapes.
-In order to have a deeper understanding of the used data please check the [Exploratory Data Analysis](
+In order to have a deeper understanding of the used data please check the [Exploratory Data Analysis](https://github.com/DCC-UAB/xnap-project-matcad_grup_10/blob/main/SRC/EDA.ipynb).

 ## Example Code
 The given code is a simple CNN example training on the MNIST dataset.
 It shows how to set up the [Weights & Biases](https://wandb.ai/site)  package to monitor how your network is learning, or not.